bas-org/bas-org.github.io/_posts/2015-11-27-do-it-yourself-dew-heater.markdown

 ### Dew Heaters
-Dew Shields are just the first line of defence against dew.
+Dew Shields are the first line of defence against dew.
 Sometimes it is cold enough for dew to form despite dew shields.
 What you then need is a dew heater.
 Think of it as a dew shield with a built-in heating mechanism.